labgem/microscope-user-doc/docs/content/compgenomics/macsyfinder.rst

 What is the 'Macromolecular Systems' table?
 --------------------------------------------------------

-This table enumerates all integron clusters predicted for the selected organism and its replicons.
+This table enumerates all macromolecular systems predicted for the selected organism and its replicons.

 .. image:: img/macromolecular_systems.png